rukmanigopalan/adlsgen1togen2migrationsamples/src/ADLS Gen1 and Gen2 ACL Behavior/ADLS Gen1 and Gen2 ACL Behavior  Analysis .md

 ***TEST STEPS:***

 **GEN1 Behavior Testing Steps**
-1.	validate getFileStatus,getACLStatus on ADLS Gen1 directory/file by using Java SDK
+1.	validate getFileStatus,getACLStatus on ADLS Gen1 directory/file
     *	Step1: Connect ADLS gen1 with service principal (SPN)
     *	Step2 : SPN should have read and execute permissions on directory/file on which getAClStatus/ getFileStatus API calls